cristianoccazinsp/NativeBase/README.md

 Some components (e.g., HEADER, Footer, Content, Item) that they should not be used from this library.
 They were vendored and fixed internally with better implementations, but they would conflict with this library so the changes were not merged here.

+Will require an unlink + link call when icons are upgraded

 Current up to date branch: "native-base": "github:cristianoccazinsp/NativeBase#internal"

 DatePicker removed, use https://github.com/react-native-community/datetimepicker